What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Fatigue is Your Foe

 Tips on paddling, pumping, linking swells — they helped me … eventually.
 But the tips that really made an impact early on prioritized one thing and one thing only: saving my energy.
+My takeaways –

 The Wall 5 18 25-0357